GaloisInc/saw-script/doc/manual/manual.md

 The rest of this document first describes how SAW can be invoked and outlines the structure of the SAWScript language and its relationship with Cryptol.
-It then follows up with a description of the commands in SAWScript that can transform functional models (`Term` values) and prove properties about them.
+It then follows up with a description of the commands in SAWScript that can transform functional models and prove properties about them.
 Finally, it describes the specific commands available for constructing models from imperative programs in a variety of languages.

 # Invoking SAW